-The Karsh Institute of Democracy’s Digital Technology for Democracy Lab is a collaboration across the University of Virginia that explores the intersections of democracy and digital technology, including how rapidly evolving digital technologies can challenge but also fortify democratic institutions and practices.
+The Digital Technology for Democracy Lab is a collaboration across the University of Virginia that explores the intersections of democracy and digital technology, including how rapidly evolving digital technologies can challenge but also fortify democratic institutions and practices.
 Funded by UVA’s Grand Challenges Research Initiatives, the Lab supports faculty research and a robust post-doctoral fellowship and practitioner program and establishes collaborations and exchanges among academia and thought leaders, technologists, policymakers, activists, civil-society organizations, artists, designers, and others, taking a transdisciplinary and global approach.

 EVENTS

-Co-opting AI: Math
+Co-Opting AI: Math

 A panel of experts scrutinizes AI’s ontological infrastructure—math—and examines how statistics became instrumental for describing the social world.